Junismyname/MajoranaNeutrinoHunt-Website/index.md

 Our Applied Data Science project in NPML(Neutrino Physics Data Science) applies machine learning to analyze time-series data from the Majorana Demonstrator to detect energies in neutrinoless double beta decay by extracting key features and building ML/DL models.

 {: .important }
-This website focuses on the regression subgroup of the NPML project.
-For details on classification, please visit the [classification group's website]({% link  classification.md %}).
+This website focuses on the classification subgroup of the NPML project.
+For details on regression, please visit the [classification group's website](https://zhtdbb1.github.io/FindingGhostParticles-Website/).

 TBC!!
 {: .fs-6 }